 After-the-event insurance for private antitrust claims has to date not been offered in Germany.

-Appeals in cartel damages claims litigation are heard by the higher regional courts.
-The possibility of a further appeal to the Federal Supreme Court is limited.
-The further appeal is only possible if the higher regional court that heard the appeal grants leave to further appeal in its judgment or – if the higher regional court refuses to do so – the Federal Supreme Court grants leave to further appeal.
-A further appeal is only allowed on points of law and if the case is of fundamental legal importance.
+Appeals in cartel damages claims litigation are heard by the higher regional courts (Oberlandesgerichte).
+The possibility of a further appeal to the Federal Supreme Court (Bundesgerichtshof) is limited.
+The further appeal is only possible if the higher regional court that heard the first appeal grants leave to further appeal in its judgment or – if the higher regional court refuses to do so – the Federal Supreme Court grants leave to further appeal upon application by the losing party.
+A further appeal is only allowed in relation to legal issues and if the case is of fundamental legal importance.

 The first appeal may be based on errors in the finding of the facts and the legal assessment.
 The further appeal to the Federal Supreme Court is limited to errors in the legal assessment.